Thirty : Trash & Treasure

 I knew I locked all the doors already, but I quickly went around and made sure both doors were secured before turning off the lights.

 Truthfully, I was terrified of the thought of them finding out that I was a Breeder.
-Because I knew that I would be forced to become a specimen for their experimenting, just like I had experimented on the werewolves’ blood and samples.
+Because I knew that I would be forced to become a specimen for their experimenting, just like I had experimented on the supernaturals' blood.

 But I’m just curious as to why they didn’t just take me when I stepped off of the airplane.

 Why stalk outside of my house waiting like this?
-Where they waiting to see if I kept any contact with the werewolves or something?
+Were they waiting to see if I kept any contact with the werewolves or something?